I talk to people who are enthusiastic about passive real estate investing all the time.

 Active vs Passive Investing

 They leverage their time, energy, and expertise to manage properties.
-These are the people you think of at property management companies that handle tenants, toilets, and 2:00 a.m. phone calls.
+These people you think of at property management companies that handle tenants, toilets, and 2:00 a.m. phone calls.
 After all, someone has to do it.

 Professional active investors know how to buy, operate, and sell properties profitably and consistently.
 Novice active investors often make costly mistakes that undermine their success.